 Can also be used to resist Affinity

-Each race in Wonders of Dwethia starts with a base set of stats.
-These are then modified by their class and faction, creating a fully customized profile that fits both playstyle and lore.
+Each Unit in Wonders of Dwethia starts with a base set of stats.
+These are then modified by their Enhancements ans Special Rules, creating a fully customized profile that fits both playstyle and lore.